-- Understand the biological changes that happen to males and females during puberty(menstruation, ejaculation, wet dreams). - Know how to manage physical changes during puberty - Know the importance of personal hygiene during puberty - Explore how to deal with a range of emotional changes during puberty. - Understand how babies are conceived (Process: Egg/sperm). - Reflect on the need for love and trust in a range of relationships. - Understand how babies are born.
+- Understand how to deal with physical changes. e.g. periods and wet dreams - Understand the biological changes that happen to males and females during puberty(menstruation, ejaculation, wet dreams). - Know how to manage physical changes during puberty - Know the importance of personal hygiene during puberty - Explore how to deal with a range of emotional changes during puberty. - Understand how babies are conceived (Process: Egg/sperm). - Reflect on the need for love and trust in a range of relationships. - Understand how babies are born.